The Metaplectic Casselman-Shalika Formula: The action when

-Now we turn to the case where $m\geq 0$.
-In such a case, the argument of $\psi$ is in $O_E$, so the character $\psi$ automatically takes the value 1.
-Hence the integral vanishes unless it is identically equal to 1, which occurs if and only if $B(\a,\mu)+mQ(\a)\equiv 0\pmod n$.
+Now we turn to the terms where $m\geq 0$.
+Here, the argument of $\psi$ is in $O_E$, so the character $\psi$ automatically takes the value 1.
+Hence, by Lemma \ref{integratecharacter}, the integral over $O_E^\times$ vanishes unless the integrand is identically equal to 1.
+This occurs if and only if $B(\a,\mu)+mQ(\a)\equiv 0\pmod n$.